calogica/calogica.com/_posts/2020-07-07-season-pass-hierarchical-modelng-r-stan-brms.md

 <img src="/assets/plots/r-mlm-season-pass/plot_base_line_promo_model_areas-1.png" style="display: block; margin: auto auto auto 0;" />

-The slope coefficient `promoBundle` is positive and significant (does not contain 0 in the uncertainty interval).
+The slope coefficient `promoBundle` is positive and does not contain 0 in the uncertainty interval.
 The value of `0.39` represents the effect of the `Bundle` treatment in terms of log-odds, i.e. bundling increases the log odds of buying a season pass by `0.39`.
 We can convert that to a % by exponentiating the coefficients (which we get via `fixef`) to get the % increase of the odds:

 ``` r
 exp(fixef(base_line_promo_model))